hukkin/cosmosvanity/README.md

 ## Features
 * Generate Cosmos bech32 vanity addresses
 * Use all CPU cores
-* Specify a substring that the address must
+* Specify a substring that the addresses must
     * start with
     * end with
     * contain
-* Set required minimum amount of letters (a-z) or digits (0-9) in the address
+* Set required minimum amount of letters (a-z) or digits (0-9) in the addresses
 * Binaries built for Linux, macOS and Windows

 ## Installing